Blog Author: Kristine Aadland

 I asked her at the seat of the anteriors if she wanted to see them before I bonded them in.
 She said that she trusted me and wanted a surprise.

-Purchase a Premium Membershipto watch the full version of this video plus hundreds more.
+Purchase a Resident Membershipto watch the full version of this video plus hundreds more.
 Subscribe Today

 Today was a great day and the reason I truly love what I do

 A friend of mine was referred this case by her surgeon.
 I was really hoping the bite was off but it was verified.
 My suggestion was to bury the implant on #2 and just restore #3.
 This stuff makes me so sad and now she has to tell the patient that one of the implants was a waste of money...
 Rough day for both patient and restoring doctor.

 This was my first 6 unit case with PrimeScan.
 From the time the patient was seated until he walked out the door, this case took 4 hours with one mill.
 Between the faster imaging, the 5 click process and faster proposals, this is a noticeable difference in time for me.

 This patient is in sales and has always wanted a better smile.
 We did the upper 6 last year and he like them so much he wanted to do the lower as well.
 This case is a perfect case to open his VDO but he has implants in all 4 quads and wasn't ready for that kind of financial commitment so we discussed what was realistic as far as how big the teeth would look and went for it.

 A couple of things I wanted to share with this case...

 One of my favorite things I do when I work with anteriors is to design in BioIndividual but add a BioCopy folder for reference.

 This comes in handy to know where your midline is and how much you want to increase your incisal length if you have the room.
 The software program does not use this folder for proposals and you don't have to draw the copy line (which speeds up the case).
 It is purely for reference if you select the BioIndividual in Administration.